 Well, you can see where that stands come September.

-Intelligent Health is expected to attract 2,000 attendees and 100 speakers from across the entire AI health ecosystem of pharmaceutical, biotech, medtech, health provision, clinicians, insurance, investment and science, according to the website.
+Intelligent Health organizers call it “the world’s first large-scale summit dedicated to AI in healthcare.”
+It’s expected to attract 2,000 attendees and 100 speakers from across the entire AI health ecosystem of pharmaceutical, biotech, medtech, health provision, clinicians, insurance, investment and science, according to the website.
 This is essentially an industry event for an industry we didn’t even realize existed, aimed at pharma, biotech and MedTech companies, hospitals, insurers and investors.

 Topics include adapting AI to: